The Mission of the Sally Manzara Interpretive Nature Center:

 Jean Glaraton, Bookkeeping and Human Resources

-Emy the turtle was the creation of some of the original Board members of Friends of Lake Elmo’s Sunfish Lake Park.
+Emy is the creation of some of the original Board Members of Friends of Lake Elmo’s Sunfish Lake Park.
 We were having a discussion of choice of a mascot, and the Blanding’s Turtle (Emydoidea blandingii) was suggested.
-This turtle is classified as a “threatened species” in this part of Minnesota, and has been seen in Sunfish Lake Park.
+This turtle is classified as a “threatened species” in this part of Minnesota, and was seen some years back in Sunfish Lake Park.
 It has a distinctive high-domed shell and a longish neck for a turtle, bright yellow in front.
 Ian Dorney and Mary Frick collaborated on drawing the picture of the turtle, and Joan Manzara named her Emy.
-In Bob Shaw’s article in the Pioneer Press in October 2018, which featured Buckthorn Croquet, he labelled us “quirky” which fits pretty well.
+Later, Board member Arturo Leyva created the pentagonal Emy logo we now use.
+In Bob Shaw’s article in the Pioneer Press in October 2018, which featured Buckthorn Croquet, https://sminc-lake-elmo.org/wp-content/uploads/2024/07/Pioneer-Press-Article-of-October-9.docx he labelled us “quirky” which fits pretty well.
 As in, we have a half-dozen six-foot birds that take turns roosting at our birdhouse “shed”, we have a nest made of sumac trunks with three eagle figures and two big eggs for the kids to sit on, unique exhibits all created by volunteers, a Buckthorn Removal Festival, and other stuff that is rare for a nature center.